cgd/QTLViewer/README.md

   * After activation, move left hand to allow another action.

 **Usage**

+Select a tab to change to that page.

 * File browser:
   * Select a folder to browse its contents, or a file to load it.